 Step 2: Identify the Main Features

-Step 3: Produce or Build the Prototype
+Step 3: Build the Prototype

 Step 5: Feedback and Iteration